Top 10 Best Sites

 I can’t stress this tip enough.
-Personally, I don’t think the dinner date shouldn’t happen until around the third date for multiple reasons.
+Personally, I don’t think the dinner date shouldn’t happen before the third date.
+I’ve come to that conclusion for multiple reasons.
 First, it doesn’t set the stage for chemistry.
-Sitting across from each other, practically unable to touch each other, looking directly into each other’s eyes, can feel awkward and oddly confrontational.
+Sitting across from each other, practically unable to touch each other, looking directly into each other’s eyes… that can feel awkward and oddly confrontational.

 Also you’re spouting your “dating résumé” on your “dating interview.”
 It can last a long time, it can be expensive, and it can be embarrassing if you’re trying to eat while not getting food stuck in your teeth.